IBM/storage-fusion/backup-restore/recipes/elastic-search/operator-based/readme.md

   ibm-spectrum-fusion-ns   elastic-system       ibm-s3                  00 0 1 * *    30          days
   ```

-2. Assign backup policy to elastic search application from Fusion UI
+2. Assign backup policy to elasticsearch application from Fusion UI
    Note: We have deployed elasticsearch cluster in "elastic-system" namespace.
 So, "elastic-system" is the application, which needs to be protected.
    From Fusion UI --> Backup & restore --> Backed up applications --> Project apps --> Select a cluster --> Select application --> Next --> Select a backup policy --> Assign
 ##### For example: